mbaze/LzssPack/README.md

 ## LzssPack

 LzssPack is a simple command line packer with focus on vintage computing platforms.
-It uses a simple compression scheme based on Lempel–Ziv–Storer–Szymanski algorithm.
+It uses a simple byte-aligned compression scheme based on Lempel–Ziv–Storer–Szymanski algorithm.
 The format was devised by Pavel "Zilog" Cimbal in 1998 during development of his program Trasher for Sinclair ZX Spectrum.
-Although there are more efficient compression schemes, it strikes a good balance between compression ratio, decoder simplicity and speed.
-It is therefore suitable for on-the-fly decompression e.g. during loading.
+The compression ratio is decent, though it doesn't really approach the performace of LZSA, ZX2, LzxPack etc. Nevertheless, the format's simplicity makes it occasionally usable for quick on-the-fly decompression.

 ### Stream Format

 The stream uses byte-aligned markers in order to allow for efficient decoder implementation on 8-bit architectures.
 There are two types of blocks, literals and offset-length pairs (phrases).
 Literals can contain up to 128 bytes.
 Phrases are 3 to 10 bytes long with offsets ranging from 1 to 4095 bytes.
+Zero offset indicates end of stream.

 The compressed stream is interpreted as follows (in binary):

 `CCCCCCC1` - Copy the next `CCCCCCC + 1` bytes to the output.

-`CCCHHHH0 LLLLLLLL` - Copy `CCC + 3` bytes from the offset `HHHHLLLLLLLL` relative to the current output stream position.
+`CCCHHHH0 LLLLLLLL` - Copy `CCC + 3` bytes from the offset `HHHHLLLLLLLL` relative to the current output position.

-`00000000 00000000` - End of stream marker.
+`00000000 00000000` - End of stream.

 ### Sample Decoder

-The following code is a Zilog Z80 implementation of the decoder (for reversed stream), created by Pavel "Zilog" Cimbal, Milos "Baze" Bazelides, Juraj "Hvge" Durech and Marian "Beetle" Bobrik.
+The following code is a Zilog Z80 implementation of the decoder (assuming reversed stream), created around the year 2000 by Pavel "Zilog" Cimbal, Milos "Baze" Bazelides, Juraj "Hvge" Durech and Marian "Beetle" Bobrik.

 ```
 Read    xor     a